Fustra/vote4film/README.md

 ### Unpublished

 - Fix HTTP 500 error when adding a film that was already added (again)
+- Highlight calender and vote links when there is a user action to take

 ### v1.2.1 - 2019-11-21